Niall Maclean

 GDL (Commendation), City University

-M.A.
-(First Class Honours) in Philosophy and Sociology, University of Glasgow
+MA (First Class Honours), University of Glasgow

-Lincoln’s Inn: Megarry Scholarship, Buchanan Prize, Lord Denning Scholarship, Lord Bowen Scholarship, and Hardwicke Entrance Award.
+Lincoln’s Inn: Megarry Scholarship, Buchanan Prize, Lord Denning Scholarship, Lord Bowen Scholarship and Hardwicke Entrance Award.

 Balliol College, University of Oxford: Snell Exhibition.